Clio Logo

 The Potawatomi Indian tribe originated in the Midwest.
 Affected by Government treaties they were forced to relocate west of the Mississippi River.
 Their 600-mile, two month journey has come to be known as the Trail of Death.
 Along the way various monuments have been placed to serve as memorials to the lives that were taken.
 The tribe made a stop in Jacksonville Illinois in 1838, and in 1933 they were given a monument by the Morgan County Historical Society.

 In the early to mid 1800s the Potawatomi Indian tribe used to live in parts of lower Michigan, Ohio, Indiana, Illinois and Wisconsin, with an estimated population around 8,000 people.
 Their first settlement was in Northern Indiana.
-Their creator was named Gitche Manitou meaning Great spirit and giver of life in the Potawatomi language.
-Potawatomis were always a fully clothed tribe, so they could survive the harsh Midwest winters.
-The tribe was always known for being proportional people, just like in today’s society.
-Pots also very rarely painted their faces, in fact they only did it for celebrations or gatherings.
-Potawatomis were very smart and organized and discovered a lot of medical uses for plants.
-Every Potawatomi community lives on its own reservation.
-Every tribe is politically independent from one another with its own government.
-This tribe spoke the language called Central Algonquin which is a musical language with complicated verbs and many parts.
-Even though Potawatomi Indians are very different from other Indian tribes they are similar in many ways.
-Men were hunters and fisherman and women did most of the child care and cooking.
-Children did what typical children do, play with one another, go to school, and do chores around the houses.
-They lived in dome-shaped houses called wigwams and lodges.
-For transportation they mainly used canoes that they built out of birch bark.
-Even though the hunted and fished their main source of food was from farming corn, beans, squash, and tobacco.
-The Potawatomi was apart of Council of Three Fires with the Ojibwe and Ottawa Indians.
-Their main enemies was the Iroquois Confederacy and the Sioux tribes.
+Their creator was named Gitche Manitou meaning Great Spirit and giver of life in the Potawatomi language.
+In many areas, members of the tribe lived in dome-shaped houses called wigwams and lodges and used canoes that they built out of birch bark.
+Even though they hunted and fished, their main source of food was from farming corn, beans, squash, and tobacco.
+The Potawatomi were a part of the Council of Three Fires with the Ojibwe and Ottawa Indians.

 Dvechart.
 “Potawatomi Trail of Death.”
 YouTube, YouTube, 28 Mar.
 2011, http://www.youtube.com/watch?v=3rw94zv1w-e.